Elder Care Criteria and Senior Living Admissions

 Please enter a valid zip

-For individuals who find themselves needing additional health and supportive services, there are plenty of different housing and care options available.
-But, to take advantage of many of these options, you must first navigate the admissions process.
 The purpose of this article is to equip you with the information you need to make the process smoother and help you know what to expect.
-And, as you go through the process and run into any problems along the way, staff members of the various care-providing institutions are available to help answer any questions you may have.
+And as you go through the process, if you run into any problems along the way, ask the staff members of the various care-providing institutions your questions or feel free to contact us.

 Assisted Living Admission Requirements and Criteria

-Assisted living communities provide care to individuals who are 18 years of age or older.
-Eligibility for admission is based on an individual’s care level requirements.
-Individuals entering assisted living facilities often need assistance with ADLs (activities of daily living) such as personal care, hygiene assistance, mobility, meal preparation, medication management, and more.
+Individuals entering assisted living facilities often need assistance with ADLs (activities of daily living) such as personal care, hygiene assistance, mobility, meal preparation, and medication management.

 Assisted living is not appropriate for individuals who: